-Aberbeeg uses a twelve-week therapeutic planning model alongside the “Safewards” model of care.
+Bevan Ward (low secure) uses a twelve-week therapeutic planning model.
 This means that service users have a therapeutic timetable devised collaboratively with the multidisciplinary team using meaningful and smart goals for a twelve-week period.
 Following this, the timetable is reviewed and changed to reflect the development and achievements made.
-Each service user develops a Positive Behavioural Support (PBS) plan with their primary nurse and the wider multidisciplinary team where applicable.
+Each service user develops a Positive Behavioural Support (PBS) plan with their Primary Nurse and the wider multidisciplinary team where applicable.

-The medium secure ward will work along the same model of care as our low secure environment.
-Least restrictive practice will be at the centre of the care provided and Safewards will be the ethos across the whole hospital.
+Taliesin Ward (medium secure) works to the same model of care as our low secure environment.
+Least restrictive practice is at the centre of the care.

 - Men aged 18 to 65 who are liable to be detained under the Mental Health Act 1983 (amended 2007) and Code of Practice for Wales

 - Those who have a primary diagnosis of a mental health problem, personality disorder, mild learning disability and/or drug and alcohol complications

 - Aberbeeg accept referrals from the Local Health Boards

 - Aberbeeg will accept patients from Wales who require medium secure care according to the assessments of The Welsh Health Specialised Services Committee (WHSSC).